emkor/spotify-backup/README.md

 # spotify-backup
 Fork of [caseychu/spotify-backup](https://github.com/caseychu/spotify-backup)

-A Python CLI tool that exports all of your Spotify playlists and/or liked songs
+Python CLI tool that exports all of your Spotify playlists and/or liked songs into CSV file

 ## installation
 - pre-requisites: Python >=3.7, pip
-- command to install: `pip install spotify-backup`
+- command to install: `pip install spotify-backup` (dependency-free)
-- TODO not published yet
+- TODO not published yet to pypi.org

 ## usage
+TODO

+## output
 TODO

 ## options